virtualeconomy/js-vsys/doc/multisign.md

 #### Register Contract

-The `Multisign Account` module does not provide a public interface for this action.
-Users should always use a contract instance object and pass in the `Account` object as the action taker instead.
+The `multiSignAccount` module does not provide a public interface for this action.
+Users should always use a contract instance object and pass in the `multiSignAccount` object as the action taker instead.

 See [the example of registering an NFT contract instance](./smart_contract/nft_ctrt.md#Registration).

 #### Execute Contract

-The `Multisign Account` module does not provide a public interface for this action.
-Users should always use a contract instance object and pass in the `Account` object as the action taker instead.
+The `multiSignAccount` module does not provide a public interface for this action.
+Users should always use a contract instance object and pass in the `multiSignAccount` object as the action taker instead.

 See [the example of executing a function of an NFT instance](./smart_contract/nft_ctrt.md#Send)